jizzi/keyboard/README.md

 To write down the response of your Anima—if the Anima wishes to communicate with you—use the on-screen keyboard, using the emotional input as cues to select a key.
 It's an unique perspective—thinking out of the box.

 It shouldn't compromise your mental health.
 But, you can never be completely sure.
-If you find yourself doubting the integrity of your mind, please consult a therapist.
+If you find yourself at a risk of psychosis, please stop using this software, and possibly consult a therapist.

 * * *